Closed three-dimensional Alexandrov spaces with isometric circle actions: Topological and equivariant classification when is a disk, and

-Observe that we can obtain the spherical suspension $(\Susp(\Real P^2), d_0)$ as a quotient of a unit round $\sphere^3$ by the isometric involution given by the spherical suspension of the antipodal map on the unit round $2$-sphere.
-Then, $(\Susp(\Real P^2),d_0)$ has the structure of a Riemannian orbifold with curvature bounded below and has an effective, isometric $S^1$-action.
-Therefore, the connected sum of finitely many copies of $\Susp(\Real P^2)$ has an Alexandrov metric and the $S^1$-action given by taking the standard action on every summand is effective and isometric.
+In particular, we have the following observation.
+Let $\sphere^2$ be the unit round $2$-sphere and consider $\sphere^3 = \Susp(\sphere^2)$ with the standard spherical suspension metric.
+Let $\iota:\sphere^3 \rightarrow \sphere^3$ be given by the antipodal map on each level of the suspension.
+Then $(\Susp(\Real P^2), d_0)$ is isometric to the quotient of the unit round $\sphere^3$ by $\iota$.
+Therefore, $(\Susp(\Real P^2),d_0)$ has the structure of a Riemannian orbifold with curvature bounded below and has an effective, isometric $S^1$-action.
+Thus, the connected sum of finitely many copies of $\Susp(\Real P^2)$ has an Alexandrov metric and the $S^1$-action determined by taking the standard action on every summand is effective and isometric.
 Thus, we obtain the following corollary.

-\begin{cor} Let $S^1$ act effectively and isometrically on a closed connected Alexandrov $3$-space $X$ with $2r$ topologically singular points, such that there are no exceptional orbits, and $X^{*}$ is homeomorphic to a $2$-disk.
-Then, $X$ is weakly equivariantly homeomorphic to the equivariant connected sum of $r$ copies of $\Susp(\Real P^2)$, equipped with the standard action.
-Consequently, the only effective, isometric circle action on $\Susp(\Real P^2)$ is the standard action, up to weakly equivariant homeomorphism. \end{cor}
+\begin{corollary} Let $S^1$ act effectively and isometrically on a closed, connected Alexandrov $3$-space $X$ with $2r$ topologically singular points, $r\geq 1$.
+If there are no exceptional orbits and $X^{*}$ is homeomorphic to a $2$-disk, then $X$ is weakly equivariantly homeomorphic to the equivariant connected sum of $r$ copies of $\Susp(\Real P^2)$ equipped with the standard circle action.
+Consequently, the only effective, isometric circle action on $\Susp(\Real P^2)$ is the standard action, up to weakly equivariant homeomorphism. \end{corollary}

-\begin{rem} We can avoid the use of the Slice Theorem for Alexandrov spaces in our present setting in the following way.
-Let $S^1$ act effectively and isometrically on a closed, connected Alexandrov $3$-space $X$.
-Let $x\in X$ be a topologically singular point and $V$ a conical neighborhood of $x$.
-The ramified orientable double cover of $V$ is a $3$-ball $B$ and the metric on $V$ can be lifted so that $B$ has the same lower curvature bound as $V$ and the covering involution is an isometry (cf.~\cite{GG1,GW}).
-By a result of Livesay (cf. \cite{L}), the action of the involution must be linear, and hence it is the cone of the action of the suspension on $\mathbb{S}^2$.
-On the other hand, the action of $S^1$ on $B$ is equivalent to an orthogonal action.
-Since these actions on $B$ commute, we have that the action of $S^1$ on $V$ is the cone of the standard action on $\mathbb{R}P^2$. \end{rem}
+\begin{remark} We can avoid the use of the Slice Theorem for Alexandrov spaces (Theorem \ref{TH:SLICE_THEOREM}) in our present setting as follows.
+Observe that an invariant conical neighborhood of $x\in SF$ is homeomorphic to $K(\Real P^2)$ \cite{Pe}.
+There exists a topological involution $\iota$ of the $3$-ball $B$, such that $B/\iota$ is homeomorphic to $K(\Real P^2)$.
+By results of Hirsch and Smale \cite{HiS} and Livesay \cite{L}, the action of the involution must be orthogonal.
+Hence this action is the cone of the action induced by the antipodal map on $\mathbb{S}^2$.
+On the other hand, the action of $S^1$ on $B$ is equivalent to an orthogonal action \cite{M}.
+Since these actions on $B$ commute, we have that the action of $S^1$ on $K(\Real P^2)$ is the cone of the standard action on $\mathbb{R}P^2$.
+For a more general instance of this construction in Alexandrov geometry, see for example, Section 2 of \cite{GW}, Section 2 of \cite{HS} or Lemmas 1.6 and 1.7 of \cite{GG1}. \end{remark}